EdwinTSalcedo/CUBITAL/README.md

 (new_env) python edgeai/final_interface_vein_segmentation.py

 # or, the command for vein segmentation in the antecubital fossa.
-(new_env) edgeai/final_interface_multitask.py
+(new_env) python dgeai/final_interface_multitask.py
 ```

 The latter command implements the novel architecture proposed in this research.
 While you can execute any of these scripts using any camera, both require a NIR camera for optimal inference results.
-It is worth noting serialized model files are stored in `edgeai/models`.

 <a id="citation"></a>
 ## 4. Citation